Bank bosses summoned to talks over savings rates

 The Bank's base rate, which usually dictates the borrowing costs of lenders, is at 5%, meaning it costs more for people to borrow money, but they should get more for their savings.

-Last week, figures released to the BBC by financial information firm Moneyfacts showed the gap between average mortgage and savings rates was wider than it was in December 2021, when the Bank of England first starting increasing interest rates in its battle to slow the speed of rising consumer prices.
+Last week, figures released to the BBC by financial information firm Moneyfacts showed the gap between average mortgage and savings rates was wider than in December 2021, when the Bank of England first starting increasing interest rates in its battle to slow the speed of rising consumer prices.

 Back then, the average two-year fixed mortgage rate was 2.38% and the average easy access savings rate - which is the most common savings account based on £10,000 of savings - was 0.19%, a gap of 2.19%.